PoCInnovation/Whitecomet-Research/PoCrypt/README.md

 Yeah, pretty much indeed ;p
-At the moment only two anti-virus detect it as a threat on https://www.virustotal.com (Note that this is an ELF binary, and ELF are a lot less thoroughly analyzed).
+At the moment only two anti-virus detect it as a threat on https://www.virustotal.com (Note that this is an ELF binary, and ELF are a lot less thoroughly analyzed than PEs).

-PE : Windows binary format
+> *PE : Windows binary format*

-ELF : Usually Linux binary format
+> *ELF : Usually Linux binary format*

 ## What's next ? :